aarushitandon0/lrm-comparision/README.md

 - Simple and easy to inspect.
 - Lower cost than ensemble methods.
 - Reflection can catch some local mistakes.
+- Good baseline for measuring whether more complex reasoning layers actually help.

 Weaknesses:

 - Early mistakes can influence later steps.
 - Contradiction checking adds extra calls.
 - It explores only one reasoning path.
+- It can sound confident even when the first setup is wrong.

 ### Self-Consistent